logto-io/docs/docs/docs/tutorials/get-started/README.md

 The welcome page briefly introduces Admin Console.
 Click "Create Account" to create an admin account.

 :::note
 For now, you cannot create multiple admin accounts via Admin Console, and only the first account will have admin access.
-If you want to create multiple admin accounts, use Management API instead.
+If you want to create multiple admin accounts, use the Management API instead.
 :::

 :::caution